-Our Commitment – Financial Year Ending 30 April 2025
+Our Commitment – Financial Year Ending 30 April 2026

 We are committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain, and we impose the same high standards on our suppliers, contractors and other business partners.
-Hill Dickinson LLP takes its responsibilities seriously and this statement constitutes its compliance pursuant to section 54 (1) of the Modern Slavery Act 2015 (the Act).

 The Firm

-Hill Dickinson LLP is a global law firm, established and operating as a limited liability partnership (‘LLP’) under English law, registered in England and Wales with registered number OC314079 and registered office of No. 1 St. Paul’s Square, Liverpool, L3 9SJ .
+Hill Dickinson LLP is a global law firm, established and operating as a limited liability partnership (‘LLP’) under English law, registered in England and Wales with registered number OC314079 and registered office of No. 1 St. Paul’s Square, Liverpool, L3 9SJ.
 Hill Dickinson LLP is a law firm authorised and regulated by the Solicitors Regulation Authority of England and Wales.

 The Hill Dickinson group comprises of a number of subsidiaries (where Hill Dickinson LLP is the parent company) and a number of separately constituted and regulated legal entities providing legal services in different jurisdictions and locations.
-To find out more about the nature of our business see here and more information about locations here.
+To find out more about the nature of our business visit here and more information about locations here.

 We are also a signatory to the United Nations (“UN”) Global Compact initiative.
 We have voluntarily committed to align with its strategies and operations with universal principles on human rights, labour, environment and anti-corruption.
 This initiative further encourages us to create a culture of integrity across the firm and to be part of more than 20,000 participating global companies.